grinfans/Niffler/README.md

 Niffler wallet V0.3.0 add **hedwig v1 relay service**, so User without public ip could receive grin really easy :)

-In other words， **You could withdraw grin from exchanges and miner pool effortlessly**.
+In other words，**You could withdraw grin from any exchanges and miner pool effortlessly**.

 ## Contact